 _________________________________________________________________________________

 Safety education equips students and community members with essential knowledge to stay safe.
-It covers important topics such as emergency preparedness, road safety, and how to interact safely with dogs.
+This programme covers important topics such as emergency preparedness, road safety, and how to interact safely with dogs.

 Children will learn how to avoid dog bites, the proper way to approach unfamiliar dogs, the key responsibilities of dog owners, and the daily duties of an Animal Management Officer.